Chris Keall: Why CNN's Rocket Lab report bugged the hell out of me

 He did not want to detail who owned what per cent, but conceded he now held a minority stake.
 He said his and Sir Stephen Tindall's holdings were still "substantial", however.

-And yet, most of Rocket Lab's 200+ staff are in New Zealand, and half of its 180 hires in the year ahead will be here - all high-value jobs.
+And yet, most of Rocket Lab's 200+ staff are in New Zealand, and half of its 180 hires in the year ahead will be in NZ - all high-value jobs.

 The company did just name its first launch site in the US (Nasa's Wallops Launch Facility in the US state of Virginia) and Beck says it's actively scouting for a site in the UK, with one in Asia to possible follow.